brownae/react101/README.md

 /////////////////////END

 Lecture 24 ES6 Classes pt 1
-Class = blueprint.
+Class = bluepint.
 Learned about creating classes and the syntax to set default values in the constructor.
 /////////////////////Example
 class Person {
     constructor(name = 'Anonymous', age = 0) {